Top Ten Healthcare Fraud Recoveries of 2020

-Consistent with the trend in prior years, the bulk of the Justice Department’s fraud and false claims recoveries in 2019 stemmed from healthcare fraud matters.
-And again, most of the funds recovered arose from cases originated by whistleblowers under the qui tam provisions of the False Claims Act.
-Not surprisingly, seven of the top ten spots in our list involved false claims act lawsuits against drug companies or pharmacies, reflecting the deeply entrenched nature of fraud in the pharmaceutical industry.
-Here are the top ten healthcare recoveries of 2019 by the numbers:
+Consistent with the trend in prior years, the bulk of the Justice Department’s fraud and false claims recoveries in 2019 stemmed from healthcare fraud matters, and with the Biden administration eyeing a bigger role for the federal government in our healthcare system, this trend is likely to accelerate.
+Most of the funds recovered arose from cases originated by whistleblowers under the qui tam provisions of the False Claims Act.

 - Anti-Kickback Statute and Stark Law